-Practical instructions for children are always in purple boxes.
+Instructions for kids' activities are always in purple boxes.

-As we're heading into winter, the garden birds will definitely need feeding, and there are lots of different fun projects for homemade bird feeders to make with children.
-Here are some of our favourite easy (although often messy) ideas.
+All year round, but especially in the winter months, garden birds are grateful for some extra feeding, and there are lots of different fun projects for homemade bird feeders to make with children.

 Basic recipe for fat and seed based feeders